A Brief Look at Methods & Technology

 A New Approach

 CADseek was the first and is still the only shape-search technology that utilizes a model or assembly's entire geometry for search and analysis.
-While it's true that parameters like surface area or volume are related to geometry, the difference in accuracy is substantial.
+While it's true that parameters like surface area or volume are related to geometry, the difference in accuracy is substantial when a model's entire geometry is used for search and analytics.

 "Yet most engineering departments are still limited to out-of-date parametric search tools that produce either thousands of hits, or no hits at all.